 surf the line

 Winter mixing and end of algal development

-The temperature of the waters of Lake Geneva in winter
+Lake Geneva water temperature in winter

 Newsletter

-Subscribe to the quarterly CIPEL newsletter which reports on the latest lake analysis results and CIPEL news.
+Subscribe to CIPEL's quarterly newsletter with the latest lake analysis results and CIPEL news.

 Limnological bulletin

-Discover the latest data on temperature, Secchi transparency, turbidity and chlorophyll a concentration and their evolution.
+Discover the latest temperature, Secchi transparency, turbidity and chlorophyll a concentration measurement data and their evolution.

+surf the line